-- 1. [Fibre Channel] The state of a Fibre Channel Sequence Initiator between the start of transmission of the first data frame of a sequence and the completion of transmission of the last data frame in the sequence. - 2.
-[Fibre Channel] The state of a Fibre Channel Sequence Recipient between the start of reception of the first data frame of a sequence and the completion of reception of the last data frame in the sequence.
+- [Fibre Channel] The state of a Fibre Channel Sequence Initiator between the start of transmission of the first data frame of a sequence and the completion of transmission of the last data frame in the sequence. - 2.
+[Fibre Channel] The state of a Fibre Channel Sequence active-active (components, controllers)

+Recipient between the start of reception of the first data frame of a sequence and the completion of reception of the last data frame in the sequence.